dvesic/perfect-python-4-windows/README.md

 That is basic reason for creating this set of instructions and scripts - to enable today's nomad developers to do real creative work w/o worrying too much about on which machine you are and which state you left project on previous work place.

 Some assumptions:

 * Operating system is Windows 10/11, fully patched.
-  * Yes, I am perfectly aware that you can create brilliant working environments on Linux/Mac.
+  * Yes, I am aware that you can create brilliant working environments on Linux/Mac.
 However, I am perfectly happy with Windows and won't go into other operating systems here :upside_down_face:
 * Online accounts needed:
   * [Github](https://github.com/) (projects, settings sync)
   * (optional) [MS Account](https://account.microsoft.com/account/manage-my-account) (MS Store applications, settings sync)